s-p-ko/crwn-clothing-ver2/README.md

 ☑ Redux-Saga

+☑ React Hooks

-⬜ React Hooks - in progress...
+☑ Advanced React Hooks

 ---

-⬜ Advanced React Hooks
+## _The Part Two starts here.
+The project was cloned from [this repo](https://github.com/s-p-ko/crwn-clothing) and split into front-end and back-end parts_

+### What rests to done:

-⬜ Stripe Payments Part 2 - Backend
+☑ Stripe Payments Part 2 - Backend

+---

-⬜ Context API
+⬜ Context API - in progress...

 ⬜ GraphQL + Apollo